 This site does not use analytics tools or display advertisements, two of the common tools that set tracking cookies.

 Cookies are tiny text files that are saved on your computer (or device) anonymously identify your browser or platform.
 They can’t search your computer, can’t put viruses onto your computer, and contain no personal identifying information about you (they are nothing to be afraid of).

-There is also type of cookie called a “Flash Cookie” which is not covered by the above – to delete these go here: http://www.adobe.com/support/documentation/en/flashplayer/help/settings_manager07.html
+There is also type of cookie called a “Flash Cookie” (not used on this site) which is not covered by the above – to delete these go here: http://www.adobe.com/support/documentation/en/flashplayer/help/settings_manager07.html

 Please be reassured, any information you provide will never be sold or passed onto a third party in such as a way that could identify you.